awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_codecommit.Repository

-The CodeCommit repository created as part of the Spark CICD Pipeline.
+The CodeCommit Repository created as part of the Spark CICD Pipeline.

 ---